Driving Under the Influence of Alcohol or Drugs

 Compensation After a Drunk Driving Accident

 However, if your losses are over $50,000, you may file a lawsuit against the at-fault driver and recover damages against their insurance company.
-In that case, you can also file a claim for non-economic damages, such as pain and suffering, loss of consortium, or loss of future earnings.
-You will need to prove the other driver was at fault to make this type of claim.
+In that case, you can also file a claim for non-economic damages.
+These include pain and suffering, consortium loss, or future earnings.
+You must prove the other driver was at fault to make this claim.

 In a drunk driving case, punitive damages may be available.
 In most personal injury cases, awarded punitive damages are rare.
 However, DUI cases are sometimes considered serious enough to justify the additional award.
 The driver would pay punitive damages directly as the punishment is due to the driver’s conduct.